garrandall/popular-music-data/tracks/thinkin--back-color-me-badd.md

 (maybe we can turn the hands of time)
 I'm going back to when (going back to when, when you were mine) When we were one...we were one girl
-Ohh baby girl....
+Ohh baby girl...
-When we were one....
+When we were one...
-Baby save me, I'm thinkin, thinkin' back....
+Baby save me, I'm thinkin, thinkin' back...
 Play Mr. Music Man Play
 Play Mr. Music Man
-Ua...ohh..ohh..
+Ua...oh...oh..
-I'm Thinkin' back....
+I'm Thinkin' back...